-Under the Tax Cuts and Jobs Act, individual taxpayers receive a far greater standard deduction, which amounts to $24,400 for spouses filing jointly and $12,200 for individuals in 2019.
+Under the Tax Cuts and Jobs Act, individual taxpayers receive a far greater standard deduction than what was previously available.
 On the other hand, the Act removed or limited several other types of deductions.
 You still may be able to take certain types of deductions if you itemize them, though.
 One of the most common types of deductions involves state and local taxes, including income or sales taxes (whichever is greater) and property taxes.
 The Tax Cuts and Jobs Act imposed a limit of $10,000 on this deduction through 2025, regardless of whether you are filing jointly or separately.
 It will not be adjusted for inflation.
 This part of the law thus creates a significant burden for individuals who pay substantial state and local taxes.

 Another important type of deduction for individuals involves the interest paid on a mortgage for either their primary or secondary home.
 The deduction covers the interest on up to $1 million in home acquisition debt if you purchased the home attached to the loan before December 15, 2017.
 Otherwise, the deduction covers up to $750,000, which is the amount at which it will remain through 2025.
 If a home that was purchased before December 15, 2017 is refinanced after that date, the homeowner can use the $1 million limit unless the amount of the second loan exceeds the amount of the original loan.
 You must actually make payments on your mortgage loan to qualify for this deduction.